Tides, Rip Currents, and Safe Swimming

 Typically, shorelines experience two high tides and two low tides within a period just over 24 hours.
 This is how long it takes the Moon to completely rotate once around the Earth.
 The height of tides is largely affected by the shoreline's physical shape and geographic features.

-Rip currents are an additional ocean hazard that can threaten the safety of those in the water.
-Rip currents are powerful, narrow channels of fast-moving water that move directly away from the shore and extend from close to the shoreline through the surf and past the breaking waves.
+Rip currents are an additional ocean hazard that can threaten the safety of beachgoers headed to the water for a nice swim.
+They are powerful, narrow channels of fast-moving water that move away from the shoreline and extend from close to the shoreline through the surf and past the breaking waves.
 Strong rip currents can actually travel at speeds faster than an Olympic swimmer!
-Rip currents are dangerous because they pull swimmers farther away from the shore.
-Unfortunately, there are around 100 rip current fatalties across the country each year, with around 80% of all ocean rescues being rip current related.
+They are hidden dangers at the beach because they can pull swimmers farther away from the shore when they least expect it.
+Unfortunately, there are around 100 rip current fatalities across the country each year, with around 80% of all ocean rescues at the beach being rip current related.

 Courtesy of the National Weather Service